micmejia/bible-dump/AMPC/Luke/Luke 12.md

-And he said, I will do this: I will pull down my storehouses and build larger ones, and there I will store all [^e]my grain _or produce_ and my goods.
+And he said, I will do this: I will pull down my storehouses and build larger ones, and there I will store all my grain _or produce_ and my goods.